This article has links to products and services we love, which we may make commission from.

-All eyes are on Yokohama this month for the Rugby World Cup 2019 and then next year for the 2020 Summer Olympics.
-Our what to do in Yokohama guide, the city very close to Tokyo, details the top ways to spend your spare time, where to eat, stay and how to get around.
+Looking for things to do in Yokohama now that all eyes are on this fun city near Tokyo for the 2020 Summer Olympics?
+Our Yokohama travel guide details the top ways to spend your spare time, where to eat, stay and how to get around.
 Highlights include Yokohama Red Brick Warehouse for food, the Noge district for nightlife and Sankeien Garden for culture.
 Yokohama is a port town and many of its top things to do are located around the attractive and spacious waterfront.

 » You may also like: 11 hidden gems in Japan